Payment Protection Insurance (PPI)

 What is PPI?

-Payment protection insurance is a good product.
-It is designed to allow you to meet your payments on a finance agreement if you come out of work through accident, sickness or unemployment.
+Payment protection insurance was a good product when sold correctly.
+It was designed to allow you to meet your payments on a finance agreement if you come out of work through accident, sickness or unemployment.

-Research by the Citizens Advice Bureau showed that only 15% of policy holders were able to make a successful claim.
+Exclusion clauses have been used in insurance products for many years and are designed to prevent insurance companies having to pay out unfairly.
+However the problem did not lie in the exclusion clauses themselves, but in the advisors that sold the product not checking whether a customers situation (such as medical conditions / employment status) would prevent them from making a successful claim.
+Research by the Citizens Advice Bureau showed that only 15%-20% of policy holders were able to make a successful claim.
 The success rate for motor insurance claims is 74% and 55% for household claims.

-Pressure selling techniques were often used to intimidate customers by playing on their fears of what might happen in the future.
-They were also be led to believe it was compulsory for them to take out PPI to get the loan they wanted or that taking it out would improve their chances of being accepted.
+Pressure selling techniques were often used to persuade customers by playing on their fears of what might have happened in the future.
+Some lenders led customers to believe it was a compulsory product and was required in order for them to take out the loan they wanted, or that taking out a PPI policy would improve their chances of being accepted.

 Exclusion clauses built into policies often made it impossible to make a PPI claim.
-Sales staff were supposed to make people aware of what those exclusions are:
+Sales staff were supposed to make people aware of what those exclusions are.
+These include:

 - those in seasonal or part-time work (under 16 hours a week)